-- 6.5 United Utilities no objections, subject to the imposition of conditions requiring the submission and approval of a sustainable surface water drainage strategy and the requirement that foul and surface water are drained from the site via separate mechanisms. - 6.6 Coal Authority no objections raised, confirm that the site is in an area considered to be of low risk in regard to coal mining legacy. - 6.7 Borough Tree Officer no objections to the proposals, subject to a suitable soft landscaping scheme being secured by condition. - 6.8 Borough Contaminated Land Officer no objection subject to the imposition of a condition requiring an intrusive investigation into sources of potential ground contamination on the site to be undertaken and any necessary remediation measures to be submitted and approved in writing prior to the commencement of development. - 6.9 Borough Special Projects Officer (conservation) objected to the original proposals on the basis of the harm to the character and special interest of the Conservation Area through the demolition of 85 Cavendish Street and the layout and form of the development in the parcel of land adjacent to the Canal.
-This objection has been removed following the retention of no. 85 and improvements to the design and layout of the scheme. - 6.10 Historic England confirm that they do not wish to provide detailed comments on the proposals and that the advice of the conservation and archaeological specialists at the LPA should be sought. - 6.11 Environment Agency no objections subject to the imposition of conditions requiring the undertaking of an investigation into sources of contamination on the land and the submission and approval of any necessary remediation prior to the commencement of development. - 6.12 Canal and Rivers Trust no objections to the proposals but a number of detailed matters need to be satisfactorily resolved.
+- 6.5 United Utilities no objections, subject to the imposition of conditions requiring the submission and approval of a sustainable surface water drainage strategy and the requirement that foul and surface water are drained from the site via separate mechanisms. - 6.6 Coal Authority no objections raised, confirm that the site is in an area considered to be of low risk in regard to coal mining legacy. - 6.7 Borough Tree Officer no objections to the proposals, subject to a suitable soft landscaping scheme being secured by condition. - 6.8 Borough Contaminated Land Officer no objection subject to the imposition of a condition requiring an intrusive investigation into sources of potential ground contamination on the site to be undertaken and any necessary remediation measures to be submitted and approved in writing prior to the commencement of development. - 6.9 Borough Special Projects Officer (conservation) no objections to the proposals in terms of impact on the character and appearance of the Conservation Area and the setting of Cavendish Mill (Grade II listed). - 6.10 Historic England confirm that they do not wish to provide detailed comments on the proposals and that the advice of the conservation and archaeological specialists at the LPA should be sought. - 6.11 Environment Agency no objections subject to the imposition of conditions requiring the undertaking of an investigation into sources of contamination on the land and the submission and approval of any necessary remediation prior to the commencement of development. - 6.12 Canal and Rivers Trust no objections to the proposals but a number of detailed matters need to be satisfactorily resolved.
 Further information relating to the ecological impact of the proposals is required prior to the determination of the application.
-Details of the retaining wall, boundary treatment and construction materials of the development on the southern edge of the site should be secured by condition, along with a Construction Environment Management Plan, to ensure that the development protects the condition of the Canal and enhances the character of the surrounding area. - 6.13 Natural England no comments to make on the proposals.
+Details of the retaining wall, boundary treatment and construction materials of the development on the southern edge of the site should be secured by condition, along with a Construction Environment Management Plan, to ensure that the development protects the condition of the Canal and enhances the character of the surrounding area. - 6.13 Natural England No objections.
+Recommend that an ecological survey of the site is undertaken but acknowledge that the shadowing assessment demonstrates that any shading of the Canal resulting from the development would be late in the day, ensuring that the biodiversity value of this part of the canal would not be diminished.

-7. SUMMARY OF THIRD PARTY RESPONSES RECEIVED
+7.0 SUMMARY OF THIRD PARTY RESPONSES RECEIVED